System dashboard

 and api-service-staging

-) this can result in duplicate entries that clutter your System Dashboard.
+) this can result in duplicate entries that clutter your system dashboard.

 You can now merge these components into a single, canonical component and automatically assign the original names as aliases.